Rickon Stark

-Rickon Stark is a fictional character in the A Song of Ice and Fire series of epic fantasy novels by American author George R. R. Martin, and its television adaptation Game of Thrones where he is portrayed by Irish actor Art Parkinson.
-Introduced in 1996's A Game of Thrones, Rickon subsequently appears in Martin's A Clash of Kings (1998).
+Rickon Stark is a fictional character in the A Song of Ice and Fire series of epic fantasy novels by American author George R. R. Martin and its television adaptation, Game of Thrones, in which he is portrayed by Irish actor Art Parkinson.
+Introduced in 1996's A Game of Thrones, Rickon subsequently appears in Martin's A Clash of Kings (1998) and will appear in the upcoming The Winds of Winter.

 Character description

-Rickon is the fifth and youngest child of Eddard "Ned" Stark and his wife Catelyn, and has five siblings — Robb, Sansa, Arya, Bran, and his illegitimate half-brother Jon Snow.
+Rickon is the fifth and youngest child of Lord Eddard "Ned" Stark and his wife, Catelyn Stark, and has five siblings—Robb, Sansa, Arya, Bran, and his illegitimate half-brother Jon Snow.
 Like his brothers and sisters, Rickon is constantly accompanied by his direwolf, Shaggydog, with whom he shares a strong connection.
 Martin describes Rickon as favoring his mother in appearance.
-He is naturally aggressive, bold, tough, strong-willed, and violent: traits reflected in his direwolf companion 'Shaggydog'.
+He is naturally aggressive, bold, tough, strong-willed, and violent: traits reflected in his direwolf companion, Shaggydog.